 Academics: The semester abroad program at the Irish School of Ecumenics is interdisciplinary and suitable for students with a variety of majors and minors, including Political Science, International Relations, Religion, Sociology, and Anthropology.
 At ISE Belfast, students are immersed in a cutting-edge program of study that examines the causes and consequences of war and armed conflict, with a view to understanding how to achieve sustainable peace.
 Courses draw on perspectives from politics and political science, international relations, ethics and conflict resolution, allowing students to engage critically with the social, political and economic issues associated with peace and violence.

 Course load and Credit: Students take three courses for a total of 15 USC units:

-Activities and Other Program Features: The program includes several field trips and conflict resolution workshops in Ireland as well as a field trip to either the International Criminal Court in The Hague, Netherlands or the United Nations in Geneva, Switzerland.
+Activities and Other Program Features: The program includes several field trips and conflict resolution workshops in Ireland.
 There is an optional trip to Geneva in May.
 Students can also choose from a wide variety of sports and social clubs offered by the Trinity Student’s Union.